komali2/blog/content/posts/my-new-life-stack/index.md

 want to spend more time learning it and using it, but I found that spending so much time learning and configuring Emacs was holding me back from learning the operating system itself.
-Instead of picking up a keyboard-forward window manager like i3wm, I was doing everything in Emacs frames.
+Instead of picking up a keyboard-forward window manager like i3wm (eventually sway) (eventually hyprland lol), I was doing everything in Emacs frames.
 Instead of learning how to use commandline tools, I was always picking up Emacs packages to accomplish things.
 Furthermore, as powerful as org-mode is, I found the actual usage of it to be counterproductive.
 I'll discuss this more in the "organization" section, below.

 I always used evil-mode in Emacs, and I got tired of support in other packages not being great, and always feeling like a second-class citizen because I didn't use default Emacs bindings.
-Which, fair, but modal editing feels far superior to me than default Emacs bindings, and so I feel much more comfortable in nvim world, where all packages are pre-configured to expect vim bindigns.
+Which, fair, but modal editing feels far superior to me than default Emacs bindings, and so I feel much more comfortable in nvim world, where all packages are pre-configured to expect vim bindings.

 I also find nvim LSP support to be more feature-rich and stable.
-However, emacs seems to be getting more interesting AI tooling support, so, perhaps I'll try it again in the futuer!
+However, emacs seems to be getting more interesting AI tooling support, so, perhaps I'll try it again in the future!

 ### AI Tooling